MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs.md

 ## Set a breakpoint

-We are going to start the app with the Visual Studio debugger attached.
+We are going to run the app with the Visual Studio debugger attached.
 Before we can do that, we need to set a breakpoint.

 1. In *index.js*, click in the left gutter before the following line of code to set a breakpoint: